jrgleason/c-ollama-chat/README.md

-# c-ollama-chat
+# C-Ollama Chat
-Simple C# Chat app using Ollama to allow for local LLM integration with OAuth authentication.
+Simple C# Chat app with React frontend using Ollama to allow for local LLM integration with OAuth authentication.

 ## Features